CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 ### Our stork

-For our stork, we have a column in our data set called `ground_speed` that we are going to use to visualize the average speed of the bird within any of the bins.
+For our stork, we have a column in our dataset called `ground_speed` that we are going to use to visualize the average speed of the bird within any of the bins.
 We can use `value` and some conditions in our CartoCSS to style the marker on the map.

-PostgreSQL has many [aggregate functions](http://www.postgresql.org/docs/9.3/static/functions-aggregate.html) that give back the various statistical measures you could be interested in calculating.
+PostgreSQL has many [aggregate functions](http://www.postgresql.org/docs/9.3/static/functions-aggregate.html) that return various statistical measures you might be interested in calculating.

 The following style works to show the different average velocities of the stork within any two dimensional bin for which we have data to aggregate.
-The values 12, 6, and 3 were chosen from applying the following query and getting intuition about how it would be grouped or clustered.
+The values 12, 6, and 3 were chosen from applying the following query and seeing how it would be grouped or clustered.

 {% highlight sql %}
 SELECT